mozilla/extension-workshop/src/content/documentation/develop/best-practices-for-collecting-user-data-consents.md

 # Prompt users for data and privacy consents

-If your extension uses cookies or collects user data, it needs to comply with the requirement of the [Data Disclosure, Collection and Management](/documentation/publish/add-on-policies/#data-disclosure-collection-and-management) section of the [Add-on Policies](/documentation/publish/add-on-policies/).
+If your extension collects user data, it needs to comply with the requirement of the [Data Disclosure, Collection and Management](/documentation/publish/add-on-policies/#data-disclosure-collection-and-management) section of the [Add-on Policies](/documentation/publish/add-on-policies/).

-A common developer question about these policies is how to translate them into web extension features that can pass the addons.mozilla.org reviews.
+A common developer question about these policies is how to translate them into browser extension features that are compliant to [Mozilla’s Add-on policies](/documentation/publish/add-on-policies/).
 This how-to is the result of those requests and offers advice on implementing prompts to meet the data collection and add-on policies.
 This article suggests how you can implement suitable prompts but it doesn’t replace or supersede the policies; you still need to confirm that your extension complies with the policies.

 {% endcapture %}
 {% include modules/page-hero.liquid
     content: page_hero_banner_content
 %}

 <!-- END: Page Hero Banner -->